gitlabhq/gitlabhq/doc/user/project/issue_board.md

 organize, and visualize a workflow for a feature or product release.
 It can be seen like a light version of a [Kanban] or a [Scrum] board.

+Other interesting links:

+- [GitLab Issue Board landing page on about.gitlab.com][landing]
+- [YouTube video introduction to Issue Boards][youtube]

 ## Overview

 The Issue Board builds on GitLab's existing issue tracking functionality and